How Do We Pick the Safest Cities? Our Rankings Explained

 It has come to our attention that, on occasion, data may be skewed by outlying factors such as large commuter populations, college campuses, and incarcerated populations.
 In those cases, crime rates calculated based solely on crime reports and population numbers may not give an accurate representation of a particular community.
 We appreciate these nuances and are considering their potential impact to future reports.

 Cities that fell below identified population thresholds—or that failed to submit a complete crime report to the FBI—were excluded from the report.
-Nine states were also excluded from the rankings due to a large number of cities with incomplete (or no) crime reporting:
+Six states were also excluded from the rankings due to the FBI’s inability to generate statewide data points due to lack of agency participation in said states.

 • Hawaii